 If you want to get a taste of the Great Gatsby, a visit to Flushing Meadows Corona Park is a must.
 This park was once an ash dump that is believed to have inspired the Valley of Ashes in the story!

 Your little ones certainly aren’t forgotten here either, with one of the city’s most beautiful accessible playgrounds.
 Plus, the park also houses the iconic silver Unisphere built for the 1964 World’s Fair!
+Another great spot to rent a NY minibus for your group and plan a day outing.

 9. Prospect Park (Brooklyn)